Skip to main content

 (2) The child has been discharged from placement.

-(F) Upon notification from the appropriate authority in the receiving state, from the agency supervising the placement, or from Ohio ICPC office, that a child's return is necessary, the parent, legal guardian or Ohio court shall arrange for the child's return or for an alternative placement.
-All costs associated with the child's return or alternative placement shall be the responsibility of the Ohio sending entity.
+(F) Upon notification from the appropriate authority in the receiving state, from the agency supervising the placement, or from Ohio ICPC office, that a child's return is necessary, the parent, legal guardian or Ohio court is to arrange for the child's return or for an alternative placement.
+All costs associated with the child's return or alternative placement will be the responsibility of the Ohio sending entity.

 Supplemental Information